 14. Raise Awareness Among Children

 Children are our future.
 Instilling them with a sense of responsibility towards Mother Earth is one of the best steps we can take to protect our world.
+Below are a few steps to get children involved.

 Earth Day is a great opportunity to recommit ourselves to saving the Earth and switching to more eco-friendly habits.
 It’s also a good time to start talking about important environmental issues and raising greater awareness about them.